One child, two children, 10 children – we need more people on earth

 The real problem with the aforementioned reasoning is that even if it makes superficial sense – it’s still dead wrong.
 How can this be?

-We always forget to factor in human ingenuity and that’s really a big one.
+We always forget to factor in human ingenuity and that’s a big one.
 Early humans lived as hunter-gatherers in the plains of Africa.
-Each specimen needed copious space as they needed to make sure they found all the animals and had lots of land they could prey on for finding whatever it was they needed for surviving.
+Each specimen needed copious space as they needed to make sure they found all the animals and had lots of land they could prey on to find whatever it was they needed to survive.
 This lifestyle sure did not support many individuals.
-Populations such as in the Roman empire would have been unsustainable.
-It was human ingenuity that figured out how to plant stuff and make it grow, how to raise animals in protected conditions in order to make food supply plannable.
+Populations such as in the Roman Empire would have been unsustainable.
+It was human ingenuity that figured out how to plant stuff and make it grow, how to raise animals in protected conditions to make food supply plannable.

 Human history is nothing but a succession of boom and bust cycles in anything – from food to space to energy and anything else.

 Too many humans for the grasslands – they huddled up in villages and soon towns.
-Humans specialised in order to be more efficient than in a world where everyone does everything.
+Humans specialize to be more efficient than in a world where everyone does everything.

-There is very little that is needed in order to get the innovative, entrepreneurial juices flowing such as decent justice, a decently free market and – some hardship as this provides the fertilizer to those entrepreneurial spirits.
+There is very little that is needed to get the innovative, entrepreneurial juices flowing such as decent justice, a decently free market, and – some hardship as this provides the fertilizer to those entrepreneurial spirits.

-This means that population growth produces problems, but it also produces the brainware to solve those problems and experience shows us, that the solutions those great minds spawn usually improve the state of humanity to a better level than before the problem has arisen in the first place.
+This means that population growth produces problems, but it also produces the brainware to solve those problems and experience shows us, that the solutions those great minds spawn usually improve the state of humanity to a better level than before the problem arose in the first place.

-Through population control, we stay in a limbo, in some sort of eternal antechamber to hell.
-Not bad enough to really, really want to get out.
+Through population control, we stay in limbo, in some sort of eternal antechamber to hell.
+Not bad enough to want to get out.
 But not good either.
 Straight hell would be better as then we would get going to change our pitiful state into something better.

-Let’s stop killing our best minds with population control and we should also let the cork pop when pop it must, in order to provide the breeding ground for those great minds.
+Let’s stop killing our best minds with population control and we should also let the cork pop when it must, to provide the breeding ground for those great minds.

 How far can we go then?
 How many persons can live on this planet without killing it?

 Greens would say “No more”.
 We are already too many anyhow – they say.
-If they really took their argument seriously, they would start by subtracting themselves from the biomass of the planet.
-But they dont because they think they are important.
+If they took their argument seriously, they would start by subtracting themselves from the biomass of the planet.
+But they don’t because they think they are important.

-I believe that we could swell the world population by a factor of 10 and life would be significantly better of than now.
+I believe that we could swell the world population by a factor of 10 and life would be significantly better off than now.
 Crazy?
 How about a factor of 100?
 900 billion people.
 Sure the planet could not sustain them.
 But is this true?
-Really, really?
+Really?

 Judging by the record so far, I am not convinced.